jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Research participants should be able to talk about what they do and demonstrate it.
 Because of this, it makes sense to focus on activities when you recruit.

-Since they are not about behavior, demographics are not very useful: “30-40-year-old male, making more than $50k/year and being interested in technology” does not relate much to motivations, activities and problems of users.
-Instead, base your recruiting on the activity that is part of your research question:
+Demographics are not very useful: “30-40-year-old male, making more than $50k/year and being interested in technology” does not relate much to motivations, activities and problems of users.
+Instead of using demographics, base your recruiting on the activity that is part of your research question:

 * If you have the research question *“How and why do students use computers to learn for university?”* the activity is “learning for university”.
 This is what you should focus on: Find people, who learn for university.